florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 ## Timeframe & Working Team
-I decided to work on a developer-focused social media platform where users can sign up and log in.
-Each user would be able to:

-- Post on the main channel
-- Update their own posts
-- Delete their own posts
-- Update account details
-- Upload pictures from their device
-- Look for other users
-- View other users' profiles and streams
-- Comment on and like each post

 This was a 9-day solo project.

 - I strategically set clear tasks on a daily basis to achieve my goals.